Lamer87/Space_Engineers_DLC_unlocker/README.md

 - 📜 ***Other Notes:***

   - This unlocker is meant to unlock DLC blocks, so you can use them without paying for DLC.
     - **Armor Skins and Emotes can NOT be unlocked (there is no way).**
+      You can use those of dlcs you own.
-    - It is NO LONGER possible to paste DLC items contained in projects, not even from owned DLCs,
+    - **It is NO LONGER possible to paste DLC items contained in projects**, not even from owned DLCs,
       in both online and offline worlds!
 (If you could check this, please report [here](https://github.com/Lamer87/Space_Engineers_DLC_unlocker/issues/51)).
-      The reason: now if owned dlc are deleted from the ini, they remain deactivated ingame.
+      If owned dlc are deleted from the ini, they remain deactivated ingame.
+      So, the only way is to maintain all dlc enabled via ini.

   - I will update the unlocker if needed, or right after a new DLC release.
     - A new dlc requires editing cream_api.ini to add the new [dlc code](https://steamdb.info/app/244850/dlc).